-Groups of ravers robbed outside the party they had just come from
+groups of ravers robbed outside the party they had just left

 Sign up for IQ Index